oalieno/MYCTF-Challenge/README.md

 Base on the `baby-lea-revenge` challenge

-This time we need to make the token after `unpad` exactly same as "user=admin"
+This time we need to make the token after `unpad` exactly the same as "user=admin"

-And the original token is forbidden, that is we can't use it to alter the token
+Also, the original token is forbidden, that is we can't use it to alter the token

-But remember that salt is also `unpad`, together with token
+But notice that salt is also affected by `unpad`, together with token

 So we can leak salt by controlling the last byte and make the plaintext be salt[:1], salt[:2], salt[:3], ...

-Then try sending auth code with value `sha256('a')`, `sha256('b')`, `sha256('c')`, ... to bruteforce each characters
+Then try sending auth code with value `sha256('a')`, `sha256('b')`, `sha256('c')`, ... to bruteforce each character

 Here is the question, how do we modify the plain text without using the original token

-Just leak the whatever plaintext you want with the previous trick :)
+Just leak whatever plaintext you want with the previous trick :)

 ## mini-padding